Gananath/pyort/README.md

 ## Optional
 If wanted you can also get [project honey pot's](https://www.projecthoneypot.org/) threat score for foreign ip's but needs project honey pot's api and `pip install httpbl`.
 Add the api key to `config.ini` without quotes.

+## Notice
+If anything goes wrong afer updating to a newer version of pyort then try to delete the config and database files inside `$HOME/.config/pyort` and then reinstall the new version.